PIV – Positive Input Ventilation

 Which PIV unit is best

 There are quite a few very good PIV units on the market for domestic installation purposes and for landlord use.
-I suggest the Nuaire Drimaster series just because it’s relatively cheap and easy to fit, it also comes with or without heat in case you want that function.
-DIY fitting or non specialised fitters can also fit these easily, an electrician may be needed for final connection to the mains though.
-You may also want to check out other models supplied by Nuaire, although some require specialised fitters.
+I suggest the new ECO Nuaire Drimaster series just because it’s relatively cheap and easy to fit, it also comes with or without heat in case you want that function.
+This version also has a wireless external heat and fan speed controller, DIY fitting or non specialised fitters can also fit these easily, an electrician may be needed for final connection to the mains though.
+You may also want to check out other models supplied by Nuaire, although some require specialised installers.

 Does PIV help Hay fever or Asthma